 Be mindful of how frequently you send emails to your audiences.
 Excessive contact will cause fatigue, leading recipients to ignore your messages.
-Here are some best practices for launching an email campaign.
+Find additional tools and guidance below:

 Icons can be changed to any color in NC State’s color palette.
 Either place a white icon on a field of color, or convert an icon’s color for use on a white background.
 Only use one color per icon.
 Icons should not be altered or combined.

 For print projects, use the EPS/PDF files (called “vector” files) to ensure that icons print clearly at any size.
 PNG/JPG files should only be used on the web or in Microsoft Office programs like PowerPoint.
 Note that EPS files can be used in PowerPoint as well.

 Print and Web files are available as .zip folders.
 Note that these folders are housed on Google Drive due to the file size – you will need to be logged in with your Unity ID to access the files.

 Extension Core Program Area Icons